GSO Procurement & Contracting

 PAS Harare invites proposals for projects that strengthen cultural ties between the U.S. and Zimbabwe through cultural and exchange programming that highlights shared values and promotes bilateral cooperation.
-All programs must include an American cultural element, or connection with American expert/s, organization/s, or institution/s in a specific field that will promote increased understanding of U.S. policy and perspectives.
+All programs must include an American cultural element, or connection with American expert(s), organization(s), or institution(s) in a specific field that will promote increased understanding of U.S. policy and perspectives.

 Priority Program Areas:

-- educational and cultural exchange;
+- promote educational and cultural exchange;

-- support the rule of law;
+- build support the rule of law;

-- professionalize the media;
+- support professionalization of the media;

 - promote freedom of expression;